Abdulrasheed055/-Pizza-Sales-Analysis-Power-BI/README.md

-Leveraging sales data from SQL Server, this project identifies trends, customer preferences, and areas for improvement to optimize pizza sales performance.

----

 ## 🎯 Project Aim
 The objective of this analysis was to leverage **Power BI** and **SQL Server** to gain actionable insights from pizza sales data.
 Key goals: